FAForever/ice-adapter/README.md

---help                               produce help message --id arg                             set the ID of the local player --login arg                          set the login of the local player, e.g. "Rhiza" --rpc_port arg (=7236)               set the port of internal JSON-RPC server --gpgnet_port arg (=7237)            set the port of internal GPGNet server --lobby_port arg (=7238)             set the port the game lobby should use for incoming UDP packets from the PeerRelay --log-directory arg                  set a log directory to write ice_adapter_0 log files
+--help                               produce help message --id arg                             set the ID of the local player --login arg                          set the login of the local player, e.g. "Rhiza" --rpc-port arg (=7236)               set the port of internal JSON-RPC server --gpgnet-port arg (=7237)            set the port of internal GPGNet server --lobby-port arg (=7238)             set the port the game lobby should use for incoming UDP packets from the PeerRelay --log-directory arg                  set a log directory to write ice_adapter_0 log files
 ```